DataDog/hiring-engineers/Rhys Lewis Answers.md

 https://docs.mongodb.com/getting-started/shell/insert/ Here is a link for you to insert some test data into the database.

-Here is a screenshot of what the integration should look like
+Here is a screenshot of what the integration should look like when connected successfully

 ![Screenshot](mongointegrationscreenshot.PNG)

 ***************************************************************************************************************